Data Migration: On-Premise to Cloud - A Step-by-Step Guide

 Migration tools are essential for moving your data.
 Examples include AWS Data Migration Service, Google Cloud’s Transfer Service, and Azure Data Migration Service.

-While tooling would depend largely on the cloud provider you choose, but here are some commonly used tools:
+While tooling would depend largely on the cloud provider you choose, but here are some of the commonly used tools:

-You may need to transform your data as part of the migration.
+You may need to transform your data using ETL tools as part of the migration.
 AWS Glue, Google Cloud Dataflow, and Azure Data Factory are popular examples.

 Data warehousing tools provide powerful capabilities for managing and analyzing large volumes of data.